 Do I need a lawyer to help me buy in Morocco?

 Surprisingly this is the most common question that we get asked.
 No, you don’t – just like you don’t necessarily need a lawyer when buying in the UK.
 However, in reality you would always use a lawyer when buying in the UK so what is so different about buying in another country where you probably don’t have experience of buying before?

 For more information, please take a look at our guide to how to choose a lawyer when buying property abroad.

 I have been told that I don’t need a lawyer but need a Notary.
 Is this true?

 The Notary is important in Morocco and his involvement is required by the law.
 His role is to carry out some basic checks before the transaction, attend to the signature of the title deed and register the property on the name of the purchaser.
 His role is crucial for the success of the real estate investment in Morocco.

-Certainly there are potential problems when buying in Morocco, just like there can be in any country including the UK.
+While there are potential problems when buying in Morocco, just like there can be in any country including the UK.
 Most of the potential problems that you read about can be avoided by using common sense and by instructing an independent lawyer to advise you on the purchase.

-As a rough rule of thumb you should budget for something in the region of 6% and 7% of the value of the property.
+As a rough rule of thumb, you should budget for something in the region of 6% and 7% of the value of the property.
 This should cover all legal fees, Notary fees, taxes and so on.

 There are two ways of financing your purchase in Morocco through a mortgage.